ryu1kn/vscode-annotator/README.md

 ![Annotation with different colour settings](https://raw.githubusercontent.com/ryu1kn/vscode-annotator/master/images/screencaptures/light-theme.png)

+## Request Features or Report Bugs

+Feature requests and bug reports are very welcome: https://github.com/ryu1kn/vscode-partial-diff/issues

+A couple of requests from me when you raise an github issue.

+* **Requesting a feature:** Please try to provide the context of why you want the feature.
+Such as, in what situation the feature could help you and how, or how the lack of the feature is causing an inconvenience to you.
+I can't think of introducing it until I understand how it helps you 🙂
+* **Reporting a bug:** Please include environment information (OS name/version, the editor version).
+Also consider providing screenshots (or even videos) where appropriate.
+They are often very very helpful!

 ## Commands

 * `Annotator: Annotate the Current File or the File Before the Commit (if on Commit Diff)`